Python Data Types

 1.3.
 Complex Numbers (complex)

-Represents numbers with a real and an imaginary part.
+Stores complex numbers consisting of a real and an imaginary component.

 Example: